codigosh/Kashboard/README.md

 ---

 ## Updates
+> [!IMPORTANT]
-Lastboard features an automated update system via a secure proxy to ensure 24/7 availability and bypass GitHub API rate limits.
+> Lastboard features an automated update system via a secure proxy to ensure 24/7 availability and bypass GitHub API rate limits.

 For more information on our infrastructure and how we protect your privacy, please read our [Security Policy](./SECURITY.md).